 You will see that Four Card Keno is an opportunity to effectively shrink the size of the keno board by marking groups of numbers into distinct regions, zones, patterns, or clusters.
 Here you will see that numbers don’t land evenly across the 80-number board; instead, they seem to land in groups or clusters, oftentimes just missing the numbers on your keno card.

 As a very simple example, let’s say you like to play 10-spot cards on the top two rows.
 With Four Card Keno, instead of marking just one row of 10 numbers, you could mark both rows, as well as the “cross-over” patterns consisting of the five upper left-hand numbers coupled with the five lower right-hand numbers, and the five lower left-hand numbers coupled with the five upper right-hand numbers (or you could mark the two 5-by-2 boxes on the top two rows).

-By marking these additional 10-spot cards, it’s no longer necessary to catch eight, nine or 10 numbers in your row to hit a nice jackpot.
-You can cash in when only five hit on the top row when they’re coupled with three, four or five numbers on the bottom row.
+By marking these additional 10-spot cards, it’s no longer necessary to catch eight, nine, or 10 numbers in your row to hit a nice jackpot.
+You can cash in when only five hit on the top row when they’re coupled with three, four, or five numbers on the bottom row.

-You can began marking “tighter” clusters of numbers, that is, tickets in smaller groups.
-For instance, instead of marking a single 10-spot ticket on a row of 10 numbers, Like mark four 7-spot cards, or a combination of 7-spot, 8-spot and 9-spot tickets on that same row of 10 numbers.
+You can begin marking “tighter” clusters of numbers, that is, tickets in smaller groups.
+For instance, instead of marking a single 10-spot ticket on a row of 10 numbers, Like mark four 7-spot cards, or a combination of 7-spot, 8-spot, and 9-spot tickets on that same row of 10 numbers.
 Because on any given row, it was likely that seven numbers or more will eventually drop into the row, hopefully filling up one or more of your tickets.
 Also since you’re marking smaller tickets, such as a 7-spot, you don’t need eight or nine numbers to land in the row to hit a nice jackpot.

 20 Card Keno